orchidhq/Orchid/plugins/OrchidSourceDoc/README.md

 No matter which language you are using, its usage is all identical as it is provided by this base plugin.

-The following languages are currently supported:
+The following languages are currently supported (note: you need to include the plugins for the languages you wish to document):

 - {{ anchor('Java', 'OrchidJavadoc') }}
 - {{ anchor('Kotlin', 'OrchidKotlindoc') }}